harshag24/harshag24.github.io/_portfolio/portfolio-1.md

 ### Materials and Methods

-- Dataset: The dataset comprises 106,800 rows of EEG and spectrogram data from 1,950 unique patients, annotated by experts.
+- **Dataset**: The dataset comprises 106,800 rows of EEG and spectrogram data from 1,950 unique patients, annotated by experts.
 Each row represents a temporal window of EEG data spanning 50 seconds and spectrogram data covering 600 seconds.
 The task is to predict events in the central 10 seconds of these windows.

-- Preprocessing: Data preprocessing involved converting spectrogram data into numpy arrays, normalization, log transformation, mean subtraction, and standardization.
+- **Preprocessing**: Data preprocessing involved converting spectrogram data into numpy arrays, normalization, log transformation, mean subtraction, and standardization.
 These steps enhanced the contrast and reduced biases, optimizing the data for model training.

-- Training: The CNN models—EfficientNetB2, MobileNetV3Large, ResNet V2, and DenseNet—were trained on the processed dataset using the Adam optimizer and Kullback-Leibler divergence as the loss function.
+- **Training**: The CNN models—EfficientNetB2, MobileNetV3Large, ResNet V2, and DenseNet—were trained on the processed dataset using the Adam optimizer and Kullback-Leibler divergence as the loss function.
 The training involved real-time tuning of hyperparameters to prevent overfitting.

-- Testing: Model performance was evaluated on a separate test set annotated by experts.
+- **Testing**: Model performance was evaluated on a separate test set annotated by experts.
 The primary evaluation metric was Kullback-Leibler divergence, which compared the predicted probability distributions to the ground truth.

 ### Results and Discussion
 EfficientNetB2 emerged as the most effective model with an accuracy of 81.92%, followed closely by MobileNetV3Large.
 These models demonstrated substantial potential for improving automated EEG analysis.
 The integration of EfficientNetB2 into an ensemble model with other architectures could further enhance diagnostic precision.